Rating: ☆☆☆ 1/2

 This was really cute.
 I was into the romance between Annie and Drew.
 They had some great banter and I could feel their chemistry with each other.
 Things felt like they developed at a good speed (even though it was only over a two week span, remember: Hallmark-esque).

-I ordered the side characters.
+I adored the side characters.
 She had a great friend who was truly their for her and helped Annie get out of her shell.
 Annie’s Uncle Don was fun too.
 He showed a lot of unconditional love and had some tender moments.
 They were both sweet and had enough pages in the story for me to feel connected with them too.

 As someone who hasn’t seen any Tom Hanks rom-coms (don’t @ me), this was a bit heavy in the analogies to these movies.
 IT WOULDN’T END.
 I got tired of the crazy repetitiveness of her talking about romantic comedies.
 I get it, Annie is obsessed.
 This influenced her ideas and decisions so much that I would get frustrated that she couldn’t see past her rose-colored glasses.
 There were waaaay too many metaphors.